-Looking to start trading binary options?
+Looking to start trading options?
 The first step is to pick a strong broker.
 Your broker should work for you, not nickel and dime your cash away from you.
 We’ve listed several things that you should be on the lookout when selecting the perfect broker for you and your financial needs.

 Legality of Trading with these Brokers